LUCIT-Systems-and-Development/unicorn-fy/README.md

 If the issue still exists, provide the error trace, OS and python version and explain how to reproduce the error.
 A demo script is appreciated.

-If you dont find an issue related to your topic, please open a new issue:
+If you don't find an issue related to your topic, please open a new issue:
 [https://github.com/LUCIT-Systems-and-Development/unicorn-fy/issues](https://github.com/LUCIT-Systems-and-Development/unicorn-fy/issues)

 [Report a security bug!](https://github.com/LUCIT-Systems-and-Development/unicorn-fy/security/policy)